unevens/Overdraw/README.md

 ![Overdraw GUI](screenshot.jpg?raw=true 'Overdraw')

-[Overdraw](https://www.unevens.net/Overdraw.html) is an audio plug-in that implements a waveshaper in which the user can draw **the response curves of each channel using splines**.
+[Overdraw](https://www.unevens.net/Overdraw.html) is an audio plug-in that implements a waveshaper in which **the response curve of each channel is an automatable spline**.

 ## Features